Ham Abstract

 Making Healthcare Services Affordable and Accessible

-Maternal and Child Health is a key focus of our initiative.
-We aim to reduce malnutrition among children by identifying and intervening in cases of malnutrition.
-Our targeted interventions include Positive Deviance (PD) hearth sessions and referrals to Nutritional Rehabilitation Centres (NRCs).
-Furthermore, we have educated mothers on nutritious recipes from Take Home Ration (THR) and developed nutrition gardens at Anganwadi centers and in households to create a lasting impact.
-In FY’24, over 3,000 mothers learned best caregiving practices, and we addressed malnutrition in over 900 children, resulting in a significant number of them moving out of the malnourished category.
+Maternal and Child Health, our efforts to reduce malnourishment among children include identifying and intervening in cases of malnutrition.
+We have provided targeted interventions, including Positive Deviance (PD) hearth sessions and referrals to Nutritional Rehabilitation Centres (NRCs).
+Additionally, we have trained mothers on nutritious recipes from Take Home Ration (THR) and developed nutrition gardens at Anganwadi centres and in households for an overall impact.
+In FY’26 over 5000 mothers participated & learned caregiving practices and addressed over 900 identified malnourished children through our varied interventions.
+As a result, a significant number of children have moved out of the malnourished category.

-In our efforts to combat addiction, we have conducted de-addiction camps that have sensitized over 1,000 youth in schools and communities about the dangers of drug addiction.
-We have also formed 8 action groups, consisting of local health bodies and
+Deaddiction Efforts, our deaddiction camps have sensitized over 5000 youth in schools and communities about the dangers of drug addiction.
+We have formed 27 action groups comprising local health bodies and self-help groups to work towards building addiction-free communities.

-For sustained health outcomes, we have revitalized and capacitated local health bodies such as Mahila Arogya Samiti and the Village Health, Sanitation & Nutrition Committee,which now cover over 600 PRI members and local health workers.
+For Sustained health outcomes revived & capacitated, local health bodies like Mahila Arogya Samiti & Village Health, Sanitation & Nutrition Committee covering over 600 PRI members & local health workers.

 Empowering communities through proactive healthcare access.